maddigits/maddigits.github.com/_posts/2014-12-14-dont-use-junit.framework.md

 `junit.framework` instead of `org.junit`.

-I particularly believe they should remove this package and put it in a `junit-compat` jar or something... but, while they didn't do that, we can do basically two things:
+I particularly believe they should remove this package and put it in a `junit-compat` jar or something... but, while they don't do that, we can avoid those old imports with 2 basic steps:

 ### 1. Replace all old imports with the new imports